StarcraftUser/CShopUnOrderedMultiMapCLR/README.md

 Despite various attempts, it seemed beyond my ability, so I found another workaround.

 I stored classes and structures in a dictionary and used the index in the unordered_multimap to implement the solution.

+Unfortunately, it seems to be incompatible with Unity.

 If there are any mistakes or good ideas, please let me know.